 Nationwide Children’s Hospital is a participating clinical trial study site for the NeuroNEXT SMA Biomarker Study.
 View the SMA Biomarker Study video.
 For questions and more information on this study, or if you wish to participate, please contact Karen Carter, CCRC, Coordinator, Nationwide Children’s Hospital.

 Clinical Research Program

-Spinal muscular atrophy (SMA) is the most common form of motor neuron disease.
-It is the most common fatal genetic disease of infants, and the second most common (after cystic fibrosis) autosomal recessive genetic disorder.
-Nationwide Children’s Hospital's SMA Clinical Research Unit is the only center in the world that has carried out clinical trials in all three major forms of the disease.
+The Spinal Muscular Atrophy Clinic, along with the Center for Gene Therapy in The Research Institute at Nationwide Children’s Hospital and the OSU Division of Neuromuscular Medicine, is actively involved in clinical trials for children and adults with SMA.
+Our Clinical Research Unit is the only center in the world that has carried out clinical trials in all three major forms of the disease.
 Several trials are ongoing and additional trials are in the planning stages.
-To that end, Nationwide Children’s Hospital participates in the Families of SMA-sponsored “Project Cure SMA” an international consortium of medical centers performing clinical trials in SMA.
+To that end, we participate in the Families of SMA-sponsored “Project Cure SMA” an international consortium of medical centers performing clinical trials in SMA.

 The translational research program in many ways forms the “soul” of the SMA Clinic.
 The overarching goal of the program is to use the knowledge gained from research and pre-clinical trials in animals to develop effective therapies for patients with SMA.
 The SMA Translational Research Program is a joint venture of The Research Institute at Nationwide Children’s Hospital, OSU’s Wexner Medical Center, selected academic medical centers, and pharmaceutical and biotechnology companies.

 The SMA Clinic is fully affiliated with the International Coordinating Committee (ICC) for SMA that links the multiple SMA lay and professional organizations into a unified and cohesive unit to pool information and projects related to SMA.

 Brian K. Kaspar, PhD